Icstarslol/Simple-SDN-Experiment/README.md

 # Enable Spanning Tree Protocol to prevent loops
 ovs-vsctl set Bridge br0 stp_enable=true

-# Set the OpenFlow version to 1.3 [IMPORTANT otherwise ODL will not recognise the device]
+# Set the OpenFlow version to 1.3 [IMPORTANT otherwise the version of ODL we are using will not recognise the device]
 ovs-vsctl set bridge br0 protocols=OpenFlow13

 # View switch information e.g. dpid, no. of tables supported, no. of buffers, switch ports